I specialise in calm, force free training for

 This is a common question that I usually get asked before visiting and my answer is generally "yes".

-So this is why I like to work with the handler/owner and make sure that they have firstly a good understanding of exactly why the problem arose in the first place, then how I am going about "fixing" it and then what work is necessary for the owner/handler to practice in order to continue the progress of the horse.
+This is why I like to work with the handler/owner and make sure that they have firstly a good understanding of exactly why the problem arose in the first place, then how I am going about "fixing" it and then what work is necessary for the owner/handler to practice in order to continue the progress of the horse.
 I try to let the handler/owner have as much hands on experience as possible and I try to teach as much as possible about the horse's language to help the owner/handler have a greater understanding.
 This then enables them to have more of a chance to know what to do when the horse presents them with something unexpected.
 This way problems can be avoided and both the confidence of the horse and owner/handler grows.

 How long will it take to back my horse?